ftl/hellocontest/README.md

 Here are some highlights:
 * Enter your contacts simple and fast using the keyboard.
+* Use the popular ["enter sends message"](https://github.com/ftl/hellocontest/wiki/Main-Window#enter-sends-message-aka-esm) method to enter your contacts.
-* Show the current rate of QSOs, points, and multis in a comprehensive graphic.
+* Show the current rate of QSOs, points, and multis in a [comprehensive graphic](https://github.com/ftl/hellocontest/wiki/QSO-Rate).
-* Calculate your points, multis, and score both per band and overall.
+* Calculate your points, multis, and [score](https://github.com/ftl/hellocontest/wiki/Score) both per band and overall.
 The calculation is done using the [conval](https://github.com/ftl/conval) library.
-You can select the contest definition in the settings dialog (File > Settings).
+You can select the contest definition in the [settings dialog](https://github.com/ftl/hellocontest/wiki/Contest-Settings) (File > Settings).
 * Export the logbook as [Cabrillo](https://wwrof.org/cabrillo/), [ADIF](http://adif.org), CSV, or call history file.
 * Get additional information about the entered callsign from the [DXCC](http://www.country-files.com) and [super check partial](http://supercheckpartial.com) databases, or a call history file.
 * Use a call history file from a former contest to predict the exchange for the currently entered callsign.
-* Use a dx cluster or a local CW skimmer and show the spotted stations in a spot list.
+* Use a dx cluster or a local CW skimmer and show the spotted stations in a [spot list](https://github.com/ftl/hellocontest/wiki/Spots).
-* Define different CW macros for the running and the search&pounce working mode.
+* Define different [CW macros](https://github.com/ftl/hellocontest/wiki/Main-Window#cw-macros) for the running and the search&pounce working mode.
 * Connect to your transceiver through the [Hamlib network protocol](https://github.com/Hamlib/Hamlib) to keep the band and mode information in sync.
 * Use the [Hamlib daemon](https://github.com/Hamlib/Hamlib) or the [cwdaemon](https://github.com/acerion/cwdaemon) to transmit CW macros.
 * Show the currently worked station on [F5UII's HamDXMap](https://dxmap.f5uii.net/).